Overview

 • to be a single point of contact for municipalities and First Nations to request provincial assistance in times of crisis

 Emergency Management Ontario and the PEOC are directly supported by provincial ministries that are each responsible for developing an emergency management program for specific hazards.
-For example, the Ministry of Natural Resources and Forestry is responsible for floods and wildfire response, while the Ministry of the Environment, Conservation and Parks is responsible for emergencies related to water quality.
+For example, the Ministry of Natural Resources is responsible for floods and wildfire response, while the Ministry of the Environment, Conservation and Parks is responsible for emergencies related to water quality.
 During an emergency, the PEOC ensures that the response to any event is coordinated with the lead ministry.

 First Nations emergency management program